Philippe Adams: Early career

-Adams first began in motorsport at the age of twelve, racing karts, before beginning in car racing in 1984.
+Adams was born in Mouscron, Wallonia, Belgium.
+He first began in motorsport at the age of twelve, racing karts, before beginning in car racing in 1984.
 In 1992, Adams competed in the British Formula 3 Championship, finishing second overall in the season.
 Adams went on to the British Formula Two Series for 1993, winning the championship.

 Formula One (1994)

 Adams and his backers agreed with Team Lotus to find $500,000 to earn a pay-drive with them for two rounds of the 1994 Formula One season.
 Part of the funding for this came from an insurance policy taken out against his Belgian Procar race at Spa alongside the F1 race, which he won.
 He retired from the Belgian round, but managed to finish 16th in the Portuguese round.
 In between these two races, regular driver Alessandro Zanardi qualified a strong 13th for his home race.
 Adams was also intended to race at Jerez, but the team gave the drive back to Zanardi.